dhedegaard/quotes/README.md

 The code behind my database of quotes from the bottom of the slashdot site.

-A running version can be found here: http://sd.dhedegaard.dk/

 ### How to get it running ###

 The project is implemented in python using django, so to get the code up and running you need the following.